Jureg14/pythonStuff/README.md

 Python is pretty good at analising data.
-Maybe the only thing going for matlab really is Simulink after all.
+Maybe the main thing going for matlab really is Simulink after all.